-New Placement Process for English and Math for Spring 2019
+New Placement Process for English and Math for Summer and Fall 2019 Coming Soon!

-Good news!
+Great news!
 Recent changes to the course placement process at Mission College will allow most students to be placed in courses based on their U.S. high school GPA and other transcript information.
+Coming soon to Mission College, a Placement Assistance Tool will help guide students to a recommended placament level to help support their educational goals in English and Math!

 Continuing students may be eligible for higher level course placements!